Synchronize with modified file instead of overwriting

 See http://keepass.info/help/v2/sync.html for more information.

-#2 Updated by Francois Ferrand about 5 years ago
+#2 Updated by Francois Ferrand over 5 years ago

 Pull request submitted: https://github.com/keepassx/keepassx/pull/12

 This patch does not really implement merging; instead, it asks to reload the database when the window gets activated.
 This should work most of the time, i.e. long as people are not modifying the file on two systems at the same time, and KeePassX is configured to save the database after each modification.